Statement on the use of animals in research in the University of Dundee

 4. Species in use in the University

-The University currently has facilities for the housing of mice, rats and amphibia.
+The University currently has facilities for the housing of mice, rats and frogs (xenopus).
 It currently has no facilities suitable for housing other legally recognised "animal species", though some research is done on insects (fruit flies) and on nematode worms.
-At present, there is little, or no field research carried out on wild animals or birds.

 5. Legal regulation